dominikrys/dominikrys.github.io/content/posts/how-to-debug-srslte/index.md

 #### Printing hex in the console

-The following code can also be included as a quick hack to print objects as hex in the console:

-`log_filter.cc`:
+To ease debugging, a quick hack can be added to srsLTE for allowing objects to be printed in the console.
+This is particularly useful for printing certain PDUs of interest.
+To achieve this in srsLTE 20.04.2, add following code to `log_filter.cc`:

 ```cpp
 void log_filter::console_hex(const uint8_t* hex, int size)